Book appointment online or call 07985 918237

 Ovulatory dysfunction can also occur due to a gynaecological disorder.
 It frequently occurs in women with;

-I can also arrange for a full range of blood tests to be carried out when necessary.
+I can arrange for a full range of blood tests to be carried out when necessary, as well as helping find a suitable referral to a specialist consultant or clinic.

-We can also monitor the ovulation by recording the basal body temperature (BBT) on an App or a chart.
-An increase of the basal body temperature of about 0.5˚suggests ovulation has occured and a maintained higher temperature characterises the post-ovulatory period.
-The BBT chart helps us to understand the activity of the hormones that regulate the female cycle, and also guide the selection of acupuncture points and herbs.
+Monitoring the ovulation by recording the basal body temperature (BBT) on an App or a chart can be helpful to gain a picture of your menstrual cycle.
+An increase of the basal body temperature of about 0.5˚suggests ovulation has occurred and a maintained higher temperature characterises the post-ovulatory period.
+The BBT chart helps us to understand the activity of the hormones that regulate the female cycle, and also guide the selection of Acupuncture points and herbs.
 Improvement of the BBT curve during treatment is a way of monitoring the treatments progress.

 Research shows that Chinese medicine can be equally effective in treating ovulatory dysfunction as biomedicine.
-Extensive reserach studies from around the world show that:
+Extensive research studies from around the world show that:

 The fallopian tubes play an essential role in fertility.
 They catch the egg as it is released by the ovary, then hold and nourish it whilst it fuses with the sperm.
 The embryo is then transported along the tube within 2-3 days, until the raised progesterone prepared a thick uterine lining for the embryo to implant into.